 On a marketer’s list of priorities, engagement is consistently in the top 3.
 So your prospective clients need to be able to interact with the landing page.
 You’re going to create it, but it needs to be able to sell itself with the site visitors.

-Here is where you need to take a step backward and map out your priorities.
+Here is where you need to step backward and map your priorities.
 The list of landing page priorities should look similar to this:

 1. Offer: use a high-quality image that immediately attracts focus.